Morpho Vault v2

 - Owner: Manages top-level permissions.
 Can appoint the Curator and Sentinels.
 Has no direct control over funds or risk parameters.

 - Curator: The primary risk manager.
-Sets adapters, caps, fees, and the VIC.
+Sets adapters, caps, fees, and interest rate limits.
 Most actions are timelocked.

 - Allocator: The active portfolio manager.
 Allocates funds to enabled adapters and manages the